Contents

 1) Enter the data path when you see the file missing message after trying to run the software on each client or

-2) Copy over a EmployeeScheduler.Ini file containing the DataPath setting to each client's C:\Documents and Settings\[UserName]\Application Data\CyberMatrix\ folder.
+2) Copy over a EmployeeScheduler.Ini file containing the DataPath setting to each client's C:\Users\Public\Documents\CyberMatrix\ folder or

 3) Install the shared data folder in a folder called "Data" off the shared program folder.
 That is, if you installed Employee Scheduler into a folder called I:\Shared\ES, just install the data to I:\Shared\ES\Data.